xataio/client-ts/packages/client/Usage.md

 ### Column selection

-The `Query` object can be used to select columns to be returned in the results.
+The `Query` object can be used to select the columns that will be returned in the results.

 You can pick multiple columns by providing an array of column names, or you can pick all the columns by providing `*`.